wikimedia/wikiwho_api_public/WIKIMEDIA_VPS_SETUP.md

 5. Deploy and restart services (using your account and not `wikiwho`):
        1. Pull in latest changes
        2. Restart the Flower and EventStreams services with `sudo systemctl restart ww_flower.service` and `sudo systemctl restart ww_events_stream.service`
-       3. Restart Celery with `sudo /etc/init.d/celeryd restart`
+       3. Restart Celery with `sudo systemctl restart ww_celery.service`
 6. Update clients accordingly (XTools, Who Wrote That?, Programs & Events Dashboard, etc.)

 # Troubleshooting